gvicas17/node-api2-project/README.md

   - cancel the request.
   - respond with HTTP status code `400` (Bad Request).
-  - return the following JSON response: `{ errorMessage: "Please provide text for the comment." }`.
+  - return the following JSON response: `{ errorMessage:  "The post with the specified ID does not exist." }`.

 - If the information about the _comment_ is valid: